pivotal-cf/docs-tiledev/README.md

-## This repo is for Tile Developer Guide content only.
+Pivotal Platform## This repo is for Tile Developer Guide content only.
 See the [Tile Developer Guide Book Repo](https://github.com/pivotal-cf/docs-book-tiledev) for the book that publishes this content.

 ## Which branch to use?